AuReMe/metage2metabo/docs/output.rst

 * ``mincom_producible``: the compounds producible by the minimal community.

 * ``key_species``: organism from all the minimal communities.

+* ``essential_symbionts``: organisms in the intersection of all the minimal communities.
+They are occuring in all minimal solution.

+* ``alternative_symbionts``: organisms appearing in at least one minimal community but not in all.

 * ``mincom_inter_producers``: the organism that have the final reaction to produce the target in the intersection.
 It is a dictionary, with each target as key and the organism producing these targets as value.